polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### TooManyCandidates
-Too many candidates

 ---------
 #### TooFewCandidates
-Too few candidates

 ---------
 #### Unknown
-Unknown error

 ---------
 #### Permission
-Permission issue

 ---------
 #### AlreadyCandidate
-User is already a candidate

 ---------
 #### NotCandidate
-User is not a candidate

 ---------
 #### TooManyInvulnerables
-Too many invulnerables

 ---------
 #### AlreadyInvulnerable
-User is already an Invulnerable

 ---------
 #### NoAssociatedValidatorId
-Account has no associated validator ID

 ---------
 #### ValidatorNotRegistered
-Validator ID is not yet registered

 ---------